meltano/handbook/src/_marketing/marketing-ops/index.md

 It's not clear why this happens, but clearing the cache resolves it.
 Follow SiteGround's instructions to [clear the cache](https://www.siteground.com/kb/clear-site-cache/).
 See [this issue](https://gitlab.com/meltano/meltano/-/issues/2886) for more information.

+#### Web health checks
+Performing regular web health checks is a good digital practice.
+When doing so, if you find 404 error pages, you can simply create a redirect so users get redirected to the correct page.
+The process might defer from one subdomain to another, but in this case we will cover the steps to create redirects for Meltano Hub:
+1. First, go to the ['redirects' file](https://github.com/meltano/hub/blob/main/_redirects) in the Hub repository
+2. How it works: Everything on the left is the old URL, and the one on the right is the new URL.
+All of them assume that `https://hub.meltano.com` is the prefix
+3. For cases when you find an URL that doesn't have an updated equivalent, you can simply type "/" to redirect to the Hub main page
+4. Create a pull request with your changes and push to main when approval/all checks have passed.

 ## Intercom

 Intercom is used as a support channel.
 Only select team members have access to this but please ask Amanda if need access or reports.